ACTCM Degree Programs

-American College of Traditional Chinese Medicine at CIIS
+Master of Science of Traditional Chinese Medicine (MSTCM)

 Chinese medicine, including acupuncture, is an ancient and profound medical paradigm that originated more than 3,000 years ago.
 It comprises a number of therapeutic practices, among them Chinese herbology, acupuncture, Chinese medical nutrition, t’ai chi ch’uan, and qigong, that have long been used to promote health as well as treat a wide range of disease conditions.
 At the core of acupuncture and Chinese medicine is an understanding that the body, mind, and human spirit are integrally connected, and that restoring and maintaining balance is essential to health and well-being.
 What the Chinese people discovered through practical experience over millennia is increasingly being validated by modern research.
 Today, acupuncture and Chinese medicine are practiced side-by-side with Western medicine in hospitals and clinics in China and, increasingly, in the United States.
 Acupuncture and Chinese medicine are part of a broad movement toward integrative medicine and patient-centered care.